What you need to know right now about the 2018 midterm elections

 • OH-12 special primary

 GOP Rep. Pat Tiberi resigned in January to take over as head of the Ohio Business Roundtable.
-Democrats look likely to nominate Franklin County Sheriff Zach Cohen.
-The Republicans have a wide open field, with state Sen. Kevin Bacon among the leading contenders.
+Democrats look likely to nominate former Franklin County Sheriff Zach Scott or Franklin County Recorder Danny O'Connor.
+The Republicans have a wide-open field, with state Sen. Kevin Bacon among the leading contenders.
 CNN rates the race as likely Republican.

 • Indiana

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.